ericosabino/Credit_Risk_Analysis/README.md

 The Emsembling Learners Methods performed much better, with recall rates of 0.87 and 0.94, and Accuracy Scores of 0.65 and 0.93.

-The method that should be used to predict the credit risk, based on the source dataset is the Easy Ensemble Classifier, which clearly outperforms the otehr methodes with a much higher Accuracy Score.
+The method that should be used to predict the credit risk is, based on the source dataset, the Easy Ensemble Classifier, which clearly outperforms the other methods with a much higher Accuracy Score.